 In 2022, we will hold the same training globally so that all employees can understand and act in line with the Shiseido Code of Conduct and Ethics.

 Training programs are carried out once a year for all employees of the Shiseido Group in Japan.
 We provide human rights awareness programs to address discrimination in workplaces, while our corporate ethics training curriculum includes harassment prevention and response.
 We also conduct training sessions to improve communication in various settings so as to build an open, encouraging workplace culture.

-We also provide group training sessions which are specific to a person’s post and/or position in the corporate hierarchy (corporate officer, manager, new recruit, etc.), as well as those tailored to the characteristics of each affiliate.
+We also provide group training sessions which are specific to a person’s post and/or position in the corporate hierarchy (executive officer, manager, new recruit, etc.), as well as those tailored to the characteristics of each affiliate.

-We have established Whistleblowing and Consultation Hotlines* for employees to voice their concerns about or report on words and/or actions which are or may be unethical or in violation of the Shiseido Group Standards of Business Conduct and Ethics.
+We have established Whistleblowing and Consultation Hotlines at each regional affiliate globally for employees to voice their concerns about or report on words and/or actions which are or may be unethical or in violation of laws in the relevant countries/regions, the internal rules and the Shiseido Code of Conduct and Ethics, and a Shiseido Group Global Hotline at Company headquarters can receive reports directly from employees of our affiliates around the world.

-The hotlines described above are paired with fair problem-solving routes and rules which explicitly prohibit the disadvantageous treatment of whistleblowers.
-Information about the hotlines, which includes instructions on their use, is communicated to every employee via the distribution of Shiseido Ethics Cards, posters, and Company intranet bulletin board messages, etc. Our major overseas affiliates have local/regional whistleblowing hotlines, and a Shiseido Group Global Hotline at Company headquarters can receive reports directly from employees of our affiliates around the world.
+The hotlines described above are paired with fair problem-solving routes and rules which explicitly prohibit the disadvantageous treatment of whistleblowers and prescribe the confidentiality of reports and consultations.
+Information about the hotlines, which includes instructions on their use, is communicated to every employee via the distribution of digital leaflets, and Company intranet bulletin board messages, etc.